WitheringRiser/NuclearWebScraper/README.txt

 The various text file inputs are very picky as to how they should be formatted.
 Make sure to not leave any excessive/erroneous spaces or other characters.
-In this folder "DOCUMENTATION", there are several example files to showcase how the input should be.
+In the folder "DOCUMENTATION", there are several example files to showcase how the input should be.